-But good website search isn’t as simple as adding a search box on a site — it’s about understanding what is relevant to your customer’s searches and showing them what they need before they even ask for it.
+But good site search isn’t as simple as adding a search box to the top of the page.
+It’s about understanding what’s relevant to your customers and delivering what they need before they even ask for it.
+And, this might surprise you: site search is a fundamental architectural piece when it comes to successfully implementing generative AI.

 How Does Site Search Work?

-- Query: A search query, more specifically, is an expression sent to a search service, such as our above-mentioned index, to return matching relevant items.
+A search query is an expression sent to a search service, such as our above-mentioned index.
 A customer enters, in their own words, what they’re looking for in your site’s search bar.
-A search query could be a question, phrase, keyword phrase, or model number typed into a text box on the screen.
+A query could be a question, phrase, keyword phrase, or model number typed into a text box on the screen.

-- Results: The results populate a page, in a list of hits that the search engine thinks are most relevant to the customer.
-If there are no matches, your site search may return the dreaded zero-results page.
+The results populate a page, in a list of hits that the search engine thinks are most relevant to the customer’s query.
+If there are no matches, your site search may return the dreaded no results page.

 Great site search adds layers of artificial intelligence to each of those building blocks.
 It may suggest synonyms, specific products, or related recommendations as a visitor types in a query.
 It analyses each visitor’s behavior — along with the behavior of others like them — to predict the kind of shoes that are most desirable.
 And it presents the results along with recommendations of other products that might be just their style.